dennisvdang/indeed-job-scraper/README.md

 ## ⚠️ Disclaimer

-This tool is for educational and personal use only.
-Use responsibly and respect Indeed.com's terms of service by limiting requests and using for personal research purposes only.
+Please use this tool responsibly.
+It is intended strictly for educational and personal research purposes.
+Always respect Indeed.com's terms of service.

-## 🔮 Future Development
+## 🌱 Planned Improvements

+Some areas for future improvement include:

-- Job description analysis using LLM pipeline
+- Adding job description analysis using language models.
-- Dashboard improvements
+- Further enhancements to the dashboard experience.

+Contributions, suggestions, and feedback from everyone are warmly welcomed.
+Feel free to open an issue or submit a pull request if you'd like to help make the project better.

 ---